bylheart/fwlite/README.md

 #FWLite

-A GoAgent / Shadowsocks client.
-A HTTP proxy server help circumvent censorship.
+A powerful HTTP proxy server designed to circumvent the Great Firewall (GFW).
 It detects blocked sites automatically, apply parent proxy.
 And a lot more.

 Current Version: 4.8

-Works on Windows, Linux and Mac(untested).
+Tested on Windows and Linux.

 [Download](http://fwlite.tk/fwlite.zip)